 An Invitation to the College and University Fund for the Social Sciences

-The Charles E. Lindblom Memorial Fellowship supports an interdisciplinary social science project that focuses on anticipatory social research.
-One fellowship of $7,500 will be offered annually to a doctoral candidate pursuing original and interdisciplinary research in economics, political science, sociology, anthropology, and/or history at one of the member institutions of the College and University Fund for the Social Sciences.
+The Charles E. Lindblom Memorial Fellowship is an annual award supporting an interdisciplinary social science project by an advanced graduate student at one of the member institutions of the College and University Fund for the Social Sciences.
+One fellowship of $7,500 will be offered annually to a doctoral candidate pursuing original and interdisciplinary research in economics, political science, sociology, anthropology, and/or history.

 Charles E. Lindblom (1917-2018), author of many influential works, including Politics and Markets, was Sterling Professor of Political Science and Economics at Yale University.
 He taught at Yale from 1949 to 1987, helping to found the Institution for Social and Policy Studies and serving as its director from 1974 to 1980.
 The Lindblom Memorial Fellowship is offered to honor his name and legacy and to recognize the deep and lasting impact he had on the scholars with whom he worked.
 The fellowship is made possible by a generous donation from Dr. T.Y.
 Shen, a former SSRC fellow.